Skip to content

 Key Features of logfire

-• 4Structured logging library for Python, built on `pydantic-logfmt`, with automatic context propagation and easy filtering.
+• 2Structured logging library for Python, built on `pydantic-logfmt`, enhancing developer experience.

 use cases